withastro/docs/src/pages/en/core-concepts/sharing-state.md

 **[Maps](https://github.com/nanostores/nanostores#maps) are a great choice for objects you write to regularly!** Alongside the standard `get()` and `set()` helpers an `atom` provides, you'll also have a `.setKey()` function to efficiently update individual object keys.
 :::

 Now, let's keep track of the items inside your cart.
-To avoid duplicates and keep track of "quantity," we may store your cart as an object with the item's ID as a key.
+To avoid duplicates and keep track of "quantity," we can store your cart as an object with the item's ID as a key.
 We'll use a [Map](https://github.com/nanostores/nanostores#maps) for this.

 Let's add a `cartItem` store to our `cartStore.js` from earlier.
 You can also switch to a TypeScript file to define the shape if you're so inclined.